tansaku/CinemaTickets/README.md

   (<id>,<index of first seat row>:<index of first seat within row>,<index of last seat row>:<index of last seat within row>), Rows and seats are both 0-indexed.
 Note the trailing comma is absent on the final line.

 You should treat this as an opportunity to demonstrate your coding style.
-Solutions should ideally be written in Java or C#, but solutions in Ruby, JavaScript and Scala are also acceptable.
-Please discuss with Softwire before using any other language.

-Send the output of your program and the code to gareth@softwire.com.